scipy-conference/scipy_proceedings/papers/henderson/my_paper.rst

     >>> from sudoku import lp_matrix
     >>> lp.matrix = lp_matrix(n)

 To extend the IP model to a Sudoku puzzle with fixed clues requires further equations.
-Fixed elements in the puzzle, given by a set :math:`$F$` of triples :math:`$(i,j,k)$`, are each represented by an equation in the system:
+Fixed elements in the puzzle, given by a set :math:`F` of triples :math:`(i,j,k)`, are each represented by an equation in the system:

 .. raw:: latex